 Organizations across all industries and of all sizes should be aware of the level of impact generated by the CMMC and what exactly it means for them.
 The CMMC is an allowable reimbursable cost and there are several different levels of certification, each with increasing granularity and rigor with regards to requirements.
 These characteristics ensure that CMMC is attainable for all organizations.
 The CMMC requirements vary from level one to level five, level one being the most basic controls and level five being the most advanced.
 Each contract released for bids by the DoD will have a level of CMMC associated with it, corresponding directly to the inherent risk posed by the contract; only organizations with the appropriate level of CMMC will be considered for projects.

-Multiple iterations of the CMMC framework have been released as the DoD works to fine-tune the included controls with the first version being released towards the end of January 2020.
+Multiple iterations of the CMMC framework will be released as the DoD works to fine-tune the included controls with the first version already released.
 However, it is meant to be a living document, continuously evolving to meet emerging threats.
 Organizations that currently have contracts with the DoD will need to look at earning their CMMC prior to the end of their contract as this could be a deciding factor as to whether or not your contract will be renewed or placed back into the market for bids.
 The DoD will start including mandated CMMC levels associated with contracts as early as June 2020 and by 2025 the appropriate level of certification will be non-negotiable for organizations wishing to do business with the DoD.

 Organizations wishing to do business with the DoD should be thinking about CMMC sooner rather than later.

 With all of the impending timelines looming ever closer, organizations should be taking every proactive measure available.
-Although the first full version of the CMMC framework has yet to be released, it is based upon previously released frameworks, namely NIST, ISO, DFARS, and FedRAMP.
-Organizations can utilize these frameworks as a guideline for what to expect the CMMC framework to look like.
+The first full version of the CMMC framework was based upon previously released frameworks, namely NIST, ISO, DFARS, and FedRAMP.

 HITRUST is here to help your organization understand and prepare for the CMMC.